top of page

 Causes and Presentations

-In contrast, when FHL inflammation (tendonitis) occurs in the foot, it typically appears in one of these three locations:
+FHL inflammation typically occurs in one of three areas:

-• Just behind the big toe near the sesamoid bone.
-A sesamoid bone enhances mechanical force by keeping a tendon away from the joint's center.
+3. Behind the big toe, near the sesamoid bone, which enhances mechanical force by distancing the tendon from the joint.

 Anatomy and Biomechanics